linas/i370-gcc/README.md

 README for i370-gcc
 -------------------
-This git repo contains several versions of GNU GCC adapted for the IBM System/370 instruction set.
-The goal is to provide a compiler suitable for use with the i370-binutils assembler.
+This git repo contains several versions of GNU GCC, including GCCMVS, adapted for the IBM System/370 instruction set.
+It produces code that can be assembled either with HLASM or with the i370-binutils assembler.

+(Do not be fooled by the ancient date-stamps on some of the files in
+git: this version is current, as of November 2024.)

 Both this target, the i370, and the s390 target create binaries that can run on the IBM System/390 mainframes.
 However, the generated assembly